-Gallic cousin to “Dumb and Dumber,” Francis Veber’s pic is an amiable mismatched buddy comedy whose yucks derive more from pairing a stoic Jean Reno and a dorky Gerard Depardieu than from pic’s thin premise.
-Unlike scripter-helmer’s previous winners, current outing doesn’t scream “Remake me in English!”
+Gallic cousin to “Dumb and Dumber,” Francis Veber’s “Ruby & Quentin” is an amiable mismatched buddy comedy whose yucks derive more from pairing a stoic Jean Reno and a dorky Gerard Depardieu than from pic’s thin premise.
+Evenly paced and indifferently lensed romp, in which an annoying simpleton escapes prison alongside a vengeful killer, is off to a flying start on home turf (as of Oct.
+22) and should fare reasonably well offshore.
+But venture falls short on originality and hilarity.
+Unlike scripter-helmer’s previous winners “The Closet” and especially “The Dinner Game,” current outing doesn’t scream “Remake me in English!”

 Jovial lug Quentin (Depardieu, looking relatively trim and youthful) has the brain power of a French-speaking cantaloupe.
 Opening scenes, in which Quentin is stumped by the dearth of recognizable loot when he holds up a currency exchange rather than a bank, do a bang-up job of establishing Quentin is far too literal-minded to succeed as a crook.
 But what he lacks in intellect he makes up for in brute strength.
 Yet Quentin likes to talk the way most folks like to breathe (hence pic’s French title, which means “Shut Up!”).

 The strong, silent type, Ruby (Reno) manages to hide E20 million ($22.9 million) purloined from his rival Vogel (Jean-Pierre Malo) before being arrested.
 Detective Vernet (Richard Berry) wants to nail Vogel, but Ruby won’t utter so much as a helpful syllable.